 This step-by-step guide explains how to set up Single Sign-On in Contentstack with Okta as your SAML 2.0 identity Provider (IdP).

-The integration with Okta can be done in four easy steps:
+The integration with Okta can be done in following easy steps:

 - Create SSO Name and ACS URL in Contentstack

 - Configure Contentstack App in Okta

 - Add application to users